So you want to sell things on the internet? More specifically, you want to sell things on the internet with the least amount of risk possible.

 Fiverr: This is the most cost effective route to take which still getting awesome work done.
 Fiverr gets their name from the fact that they offer professional campaigns at the lowest prices starting at $5.

-Granted, you may be asked to pay more depending on the designer you choose to work with and the size of the job you’re needing done, but you don’t usually have to expect a small job breaking the bank.
+Granted, you may be asked to pay more depending on the designer you choose to work with and the size of the job you’re needing done, but a small job won't break the bank.

-This is wonderful for one off jobs, or even semi occasional tasks like daily shirt designs and promotional material to help sell your products.
+Fiverr is a wonderful resource for one off jobs, or even semi occasional tasks like daily shirt designs and promotional material to help sell your products.